boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 We can reuse our previously established scope structure based on hashmaps.
 It just needs some additional information to make our analysis work.
 Each scope needs to be flagged to indicate if it is a function scope.
-This is important, because we have to track if a variable is every accessed from a nested function.
+This is important, because we have to track if a variable is ever accessed from a nested function.
-Additionally each variable needs a flag to indicate if it can be a local variable.
+Additionally, each variable needs a flag to indicate if it can be a local variable.

 Our adjusted scope structure looks like this: